 Because, a few years ago when I heard that Brownies went blonde, I freaked out!
 In a good way.
-I felt that there was a justification for my fake hair color; That, if a Brownie can go Blondie, well, then, so can I.
+I felt that there was a justification for my fake hair color: if a Brownie can go Blondie, well, then so can I.

-Now that I’ve confessed about my bottled hair, let me get one other thing off my chest … I like Blondies waaaaay more than Brownies!
-Like, a lot more.
+Now that I’ve confessed about my bottled hair, let me get one other thing off my chest … I like Blondies more than Brownies!

 These babies are chewy, sweet, and versatile.
-You can add anything to them and they will still taste great.
-I happen to like this combo, caramel and white chocolate, because I just really like caramel and white chocolate.
+You can add anything to them, and they will still taste great.
+I happen to like this combination of caramel and white chocolate because I just really like caramel and chocolate.
 I know that white chocolate is not chocolate, but whatever.
 I like it.

-Feel free to add in, or substitute, chocolate chips, butterscotch chips, nuts, dried fruits… anything goes.
+Feel free to add or substitute chocolate chips, butterscotch chips, nuts, dried fruits… anything goes.